camdenboren/alc-calc/README.md

 }
 ```

-<i>The bundle scripts are implemented sans-Nix for 2 reasons:

-1. Bundles created w/ cargo-bundle from nixpkgs link to dylibs in /nix/store/\*, breaking the bundle for non-Nix users
+<i>The bundle scripts are implemented sans-Nix since bundles created w/ cargo-bundle from nixpkgs link to dylibs in /nix/store/\*, breaking the bundle for non-Nix users</i>
-2. Non-Nix users can also leverage these scripts by manually installing: boxes, cargo, create-dmg</i>

 You can also leverage the binary cache by adding [Garnix] to your nix-config